zerothstack/zeroth/docs/guide/validation.md

 }
 ```
 In this *(overly complex)* example the `Thing` model has a custom validator `CustomTruthyValidator` assigned to it.
-This validator implements the `ValidatorInterface` class-validator needs, which uses the injected `TruthyService`.
+This validator implements the `ValidatorConstraintInterface` class-validator needs, which uses the injected `TruthyService`.

 ### Optional dependencies
 Sometimes you will want to register a custom validator that uses a dependency that is not available in all environments.